 The Company values diversity and recognises the benefits it can bring to the organisation's ability to achieve its goals.
 Accordingly, the Company has developed a diversity policy which is available on the Company's website.
 This policy outlines the Company's diversity objectives in relation to gender, age, cultural background and ethnicity.
-The policy does not contain measurable objectives because of the size of the Company and available resources; however the Company assesses performance quarterly and reports every six months.
-The Company is committed to the recruitment of the best candidates for available positions regardless of their gender, marital or family status, religious beliefs and cultural backgrounds
+The policy does not contain measurable objectives, however the company assesses performance quarterly and reports every six months.